 By Meg Guiseppi

-By storytelling, I do not mean creating fiction.
+By "stories," I do not mean creating fiction.
 For job search, storytelling means sharing examples of real situations in your career.

-Through storytelling, I am able to highlight the qualities and personal attributes that make the person a good fit for the companies and organizations they're targeting... that is, I showcase the "personal" part of their personal brand.
+Through sharing your stories, you can highlight the qualities and personal attributes that show you are a good fit for the companies and organizations you are targeting... that is, showcase the "personal" part of your personal brand.